lightbend/kalix-jvm-sdk/README-vale.md

 ### Styles

-Our Vale [styles](https://docs.errata.ai/vale/styles) are stored in the `.github/styles` directory.
+Our Vale [styles](https://docs.errata.ai/vale/styles) are stored in the [styles](styles) directory.
 These styles get packaged together and are enforced by the Vale CLI.

-Words normally flagged by Vale that we wish to use anyway are stored in `.github/styles/vocab.txt`.
+Words normally flagged by Vale that we wish to use anyway are stored in [styles/Vocab/Base/accept.txt](styles/Vocab/Base/accept.txt).

 ## Vale in CI using GitHub Actions